Rockbridge Network: Rockbridge groups

-According to The New York Times, Rockbridge "steers" eight organizations, "including four dark-money 501(c)(4) organizations, two super PACs, a donor-advised 501(c)(3) fund for nonprofit activity and the Rockbridge Network umbrella organization, an LLC.
-Mr. Buskirk's main super PAC, Turnout for America, raised at least $25 million" in 2024.
-The Washington Post reported that as of November 2025, none of the Rockbridge groups had their own websites or much of a public footprint.
+According to The New York Times, Rockbridge "steers" eight organizations, "including four dark-money 501(c)(4) organizations, two super PACs, a donor-advised 501(c)(3) fund for nonprofit activity and the Rockbridge Network umbrella organization, an LLC".
+Buskirk's super PAC, Turnout for America, raised over $25 million in 2024.
+The Washington Post reported that, as of November 2025, none of the Rockbridge groups had their own websites or much of a public footprint.

 Better Tomorrow

 Better Tomorrow is a nonprofit organization based in Richmond, Virginia.
 Reuters characterized it as a "get-out-the-vote operation".
 In 2023, Better Tomorrow gave grants to American Encore, The Faithful in Action, and Firebrand Action, and received a grant from American Water, which "makes grants to public charities based on matching employee contributions", according to CauseIQ.
-Members of the organization include President Director Buskirk; Directors Roger Kimball and Ned Ryun; and treasurer Janna Rutland.
+Members of the organization include president director Buskirk; directors Roger Kimball and Ned Ryun; and treasurer Janna Rutland.

 The Faithful in Action

 Faithful in Action was incorporated in 2023 in Cheyenne, Wyoming, with Buskirk as president.
-According to Reuters its mission is to "recruit churchgoers into political activism".
+According to Reuters, its mission is to "recruit churchgoers into political activism".